FITing-Tree: A Data-aware Index Structure: Evaluation

 \subsection{Exp.
 1: Overall Performance}

 In the following, we evaluate the overall lookup and insert performance of \system{}.
-For these comparisons, we benchmark \system{} against both a full index (i.e, a dense index) as well as an index that uses fixed size pages and indexes only the first key per page (i.e., a sparse index).
-More specifically, since at a high level \system{} uses paging to implement segments, we compare our approximate and variable sized paging techniques to commonly used fixed-sized pages.
-However, typically a full index can be seen as best case baseline for the lookup performance and thus gives us an interesting reference point.
+For these comparisons, we benchmark \system{} against both a full index (i.e., a dense index) as well as an index that uses fixed-size pages (i.e., a sparse index).
+A full index can be seen as best case baseline for lookup performance and thus gives us an interesting reference point.

-For the two baselines (full and fixed-sized paging), we use a popular B+ tree implementation (STX-tree~\cite{stxtree} version 0.9).
-Our \system{} prototype also uses the STX-tree to index the segments that we generate, with lookup and insert operations implemented as previously described.
-Note that, as previously mentioned, any other tree implementation could also be used to serve as the organization layer under \system{}.
-For example, a tree that internally performs compression for each tree node can be used to index our generated segments and will still provide benefits (i.e., compressing the data that \system{} stores in its underlying tree can improve performance), but this benefit is orthogonal to the benefits that \system{} achieves through its approximate and variables sized segmentation of the underlying data.
-Therefore, in order to ensure a fair comparisons, it is important that we keep the underlying tree implementation the same for all baselines as well as for our \system{} prototype.
+For the two baselines (full and fixed-size paging), we use a popular B+ tree implementation (STX-tree~\cite{stxtree} v0.9) since our \system{} prototype also uses this tree to index the variable sized segments.
+Importantly, as we show in Section~\ref{sec:experiments:other_indexes}, any other tree implementation can also serve as the organization layer.